LaSalle Hotel (South Bend, Indiana)

-LaSalle Hotel is a historic hotel building located at South Bend, St. Joseph County, Indiana.
+LaSalle Hotel is a historic hotel building located at South Bend, Indiana.
 It was built in 1921, and originally housed 223 hotel rooms.
 It is a nine-story, Commercial style brick building with terra cotta trim and a wide overhanging cornice.
 It is located next to the Hoffman Hotel and across the street from where the Chicago South Shore and South Bend Railroad's original South Bend station were once located.
 A tunnel connected the station and the hotel.

 The LaSalle Hotel was listed on the National Register of Historic Places in 1985.